Golf-Woods makes hot start to Masters title defence, Casey leads | Sports-Games

 "I did the right things when I needed to," Casey said.
 "You rarely walk off this golf course going, it could have been two or three better, but it kind of felt that way.
 I don't want to be greedy.
 I'm very, very happy with my 65."
 DECHAMBEAU STUMBLES

 Tournament favourite Bryson DeChambeau, who overpowered Winged Foot with his driver in September's U.S. Open to win his first major, began on the back nine and ran into trouble at the par-five 13th where he carded a double-bogey.
-The world number six responded with consecutive birdies starting at the par-five 15th and, after failing to get up and down for par from 18 yards at the seventh, closed his round with two consecutive birdies for an opening two-under-par 70.
+But he closed his round strongly with two consecutive birdies for an opening two-under-par 70.